Fraunhofer pattern in the presence of Majorana zero modes: Scattering model

-where $\epsilon_0$ sets the doping of these regions and it is assumed to be smaller than the chemical potential of the bulk proximitized region. $\Delta_0$ is the pairing amplitude of this region and in general it can be different from the bulk $\Delta_0$.
-Furthermore, $B_{\xi}$ is the Zeeman energy of a field applied in the $\xi$ direction.
-This Hamiltonian exhibits zero energy states for $B_\xi =\sqrt{\Delta_0^2+\epsilon_0^2}$ independently of the Zeeman field direction.
-This region is coupled to the quantum spin Hall edge states by means of the tunnel Hamiltonian $H_T= \sum_s \omega_s \psi^\dagger_s(x_0) d_s+\text{h.c.}$, with $\psi(x)$ being the electronic field operator of the quantum spin Hall edges at position $x=x_0$, where the ZEABS is placed.
-Moreover, the ratio $\epsilon_0/\Delta_0$ modifies effectively the tunnel couplings $\omega_{\uparrow/\downarrow}=3\hbar v_F/\sqrt{L_n}$ between the quantum spin Hall edges and the ZEABS.
-The reason for this reduction is that the larger $\epsilon_0$, the higher $B_\alpha$ we need to apply and the more spin-polarized the ZEABS become.
-See further details of the model in App.~\ref{app.scattering}.
 As we have seen above, the presence of the accidental ZEABS depends on the specific conditions of the NS interfaces, like a spatial dependence of the chemical potential or pairing amplitude.
 Thus, it is possible that only one of the NS interfaces may develop a ZEABS.
-For this reason, we analyze two different scenarios depending on the number of ZEABS present in the setup, that is, whether only one or two NS interfaces develop a ZEABS\footnote{Naively, one could argue that these trivial states are present at zero energy only for some specific values of the Zeeman field, whereas the topological states should stick at zero energy, provided that the system is long enough.
-However, in an interacting scenario, the trivial states can be pinned at zero energy for a finite range of Zeeman fields because, in contrast with Majorana modes, these trivial states are charged and can interact with the electrostatic environment, changing the compressibility of the system once they are close to the Fermi level.}\cite{Dominguez2017a, Escribano2018a}.
+For this reason, we analyze two different scenarios depending on the number of ZEABS present in the setup, that is, whether only one or two NS interfaces develop a ZEABS \footnote{Naively, one could argue that these trivial states are present at zero energy only for some specific values of the Zeeman field, whereas the topological states should stick at zero energy, provided that the system is long enough.
+However, in an interacting scenario, the trivial states can be pinned at zero energy for a finite range of Zeeman fields because, in contrast with Majorana modes, these trivial states are charged and can interact with the electrostatic environment, changing the compressibility of the system once they are close to the Fermi level.} \cite{Dominguez2017a, Escribano2018a}.
 Besides, we consider two different orientations of the Zeeman field: in-plane and an out of plane.
-In the latter case, we expect to observe no change in periodicity of the Fraunhofer pattern because electron-hole reflections with parallel spin are zero\cite{Haim2015a}.
+In the latter case, we expect to observe no change in the Fraunhofer pattern because electron-hole reflections with parallel spin are zero\cite{Haim2015a}.
 In contrast, the ZEABS generated by an in-plane Zeeman field (independently of the direction) exhibit a finite electron-hole reflection coefficient with parallel spin and, as we will see, it can lead to similar Fraunhofer patterns as those shown by the MBSs.